What is the Double Minnow Rig

 Now how to tie or rig the double minnow rig for catching more crappie.
 You can keep it simple and forego the swivel or you can use a 3-way swivel or a small single swivel for your double minnow rig.
 If you want to keep it simple you can feed your main line through the hole in an egg sinker several times.
 Make sure to leave 18 inches of tag end to tie the bottom hook.
 Loop your line through the sinker until it no longer slips.
 Tie the bottom hook onto the end of the tag end using a Palomar knot, the simplest knot in fishing and the only one I use.
 Use the same knot to tie another hook 12-18 inches above the sinker.
 Rig your double minnow rig with fresh crappie minnows and you’re ready.

-When using a single swivel start by tying the top hook to your main line, leaving 12-18 inches of line below it.
+When using a single swivel start by tying the top hook to your main line, leaving 12-18 inches of the line below it.
 Then slide an egg sinker onto the line.
 I like to use a bead next because the hole in the sinker can slide over a small swivel.
 Attach a single barrel swivel to the end of your main line.
-This will keep the sinker at that position on the line and also prevent line twist.
-This is a better option if you use light line because looping lighter line through the sinker can weaken it causing breakage.
+This will keep the sinker at that position on the line and also prevent line twists.
+This is a better option if you use a light line because looping a lighter line through the sinker can weaken it causing breakage.
 Now attach a strip of line to the bottom of the swivel and tie a hook to the end and your double minnow rig is ready to go.
 Good luck.

 Double Minnow Rig Is Great For Catching Suspended Crappie

-When the crappie suspend in the water column the double minnow rig works great.
-The double jig rig works too but sometimes crappie are just not that active or aggressive.
+When the crappie suspends in the water column the double minnow rig works great.
+The double jig rig works too but sometimes crappie is just not that active or aggressive.
 This is when the double minnow rig will shine.
-You can target suspended crappie with the double minnow rig by slowly moving along within the area that crappie are suspended.
+You can target suspended crappie with the double minnow rig by slowly moving along within the area where crappie are suspended.
 When you locate a school of crappie on your fish finder slow your presentation and let that minnow rig do its thing.
 Those minnows will get nervous when a school of crappie is around and will draw them in.
 Nothing better than live bait when suspended crappie are being picky.
 Give the double minnow rig a try the next time your find yourself chasing suspended crappie in open water,